 \subsubsection{Documents Used in Retrieval Process}

-In the beginning of seventies, addition of clustered term into the initial query started playing a crucial role in query expansion (e.g.,\cite{jardine1971use,minker1972evaluation,willett1988recent}).
-Researchers assume that the set of similar words that appear frequently in documents belongs to the same subject and similar documents form a cluster \cite{peat1991limitations}.
-Two types of clustering have been discussed in documents retrieval system: clustering of terms and clustering of documents \cite{willett1988recent}.
-Reference \cite{qiu1993concept} is a well known corpus-based expansion technique \cite{qiu1993concept} that uses similarity thesaurus for expanding the original query.
+At the beginning of the seventies, the addition of similar terms into the initial query started playing a crucial role in QE (e.g.,\cite{jardine1971use,minker1972evaluation,willett1988recent}).
+Researchers assumed that a set of similar words that frequently appear in documents, belong to the same subject, thus, similar documents formed a cluster \cite{peat1991limitations}.
+Two types of clustering have been discussed in document retrieval systems: clustering of terms and clustering of documents \cite{willett1988recent}.
+A well-known example of term based clustering is Qiu and Frei \cite{qiu1993concept}'s corpus-based expansion technique that uses a similarity thesaurus for expanding the original query.
 A similarity thesaurus is a collection of documents based on specific domain knowledge, where each term is expressed as a weighted document vector.
-Some other works use collection-based data sources for query expansion (e.g., \cite{jones1971automatic,attar1977local,crouch1992experiments,xu1996query,gauch1999corpus,carpineto2001information,bai2005query}).
-Recently, article \cite{zhang2016learning} used four corpora as data sources (including one industry and three academic corpus) and presented a Two-stage Feature Selection framework (TFS) for query expansion known as Supervised Query Expansion (SQE).
-The first stage is Adaptive Expansion Decision (AED), which predicts whether a query is suitable for SQE or not.
-For unsuitable queries, SQE is skipped with no term features being extracted at all, so that computation time is reduced.
+Another approach proposed by Crouch and Yang \cite{crouch1992experiments} built a statistical corpus thesaurus by clustering the entire document collection using the link clustering algorithm.
+Some other works that use collection-based data sources for QE are \cite{jones1971automatic,attar1977local,xu1996query,gauch1999corpus,carpineto2001information,bai2005query}.
+Carpinto et al. \cite{carpineto2001information} used corpus as data sources from top retrieved documents on the basis of term co-occurrence in the entire document collection.
+Similarly, Bai et al. \cite{bai2005query} use collection-based data sources as the top-ranked documents and chooses the expansion terms on the basis of term co-occurrence and information flow over the entire corpus.
+Recently, Zhang et al. \cite{zhang2016learning} used four corpora as data sources (one industry and three academic corpora) and presented a Two-stage Feature Selection framework (TFS) for query expansion known as the Supervised Query Expansion (SQE).
+The first stage is an Adaptive Expansion Decision (AED), which predicts whether a query is suitable for SQE or not.
+For unsuitable queries, SQE is skipped with no term features being extracted at all, so that the computation time is reduced.
 For suitable queries, the second stage conducts Cost Constrained Feature Selection (CCFS), which chooses a subset of effective yet inexpensive features for supervised learning.
-A drawback of corpus specific query expansion is that they fail to establish relationship between a word in the corpus and those which are used in different communities, e.g., ``senior citizen" and ``elderly" \cite{gauch1999corpus}.
+A drawback of corpus specific QE is that they fail to establish a relationship between a word in the corpus and those which are used in different communities, e.g., ``senior citizen" and ``elderly" \cite{gauch1999corpus}.